-Perfectly crisp air fryer potatoes in just 15 minutes!
+Perfectly crisp air fryer potato cubes in just 15 minutes!
 These potatoes are the perfect addition to any weeknight meal.
 They also make great breakfast potatoes made in the air fryer!!

 Why This Recipe Works

 So long boring potatoes!
 Hello crispy, delicious, seasoned to perfection potatoes... in 15 minutes!
 Making air fryer potatoes in the ONLY way that I make potatoes now!

 I love to make potato cubes in the air fryer for quick weeknight dinners.
 And when I do I always made a big batch so that I have leftovers.
 I'll add them to salads, omelettes, or to serve as breakfast potatoes!
 So versatile!
 Or, I can eat them plain with some air fryer boiled eggs for a super easy snack.